pyeventsourcing/kurrentdbclient/README.md

 argument will be ignored.
 When connecting to a "secure" server, it may be necessary to set this argument.
-Typically, the value of this argument would be the public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
+Typically, the value of this argument would be the public certificate of the certificate authority that was responsible for generating the certificate used by the KurrentDB server.
 It is unnecessary to set this value in this case if certificate authority certificates are installed locally, such that the Python grpc library can pick them up from a default location.
 Alternatively, for development, you can use the server's certificate itself.
 The value of this argument is passed directly to `grpc.ssl_channel_credentials()`.